jordansissel/semicomplete.com/content/blog/instead-of-npm-install-global.md

 We have some Sonos speakers at home, and I'd like my kids to be able to choose music when/where they like.
 The iOS Sonos app is somewhat labyrinthian, so I think, can I make a simple version of this?
 I figured a simple-ish web interface with buttons for their favorite albums and playlists.
 Could be fun?

+I've been doing light web development since the late 90s, and I love learning new stuff, so I'll pick something newer to use.
 With my eager eyes set on a goal to make a silly web app, I began reading through the [Ionic+Vue tutorial](https://ionicframework.com/docs/vue/your-first-app).
 Then I got very delayed by a small side quest.
 Hello!
 With ADHD, side quests are my entire life. :)

 The Ionic tutorial provide the command to install the ionic command-line tool, nice!
 I am offered this: